David-OConnor/pyflow/README.md

 - Run `pypackage install` to install dependencies
 - Run `pypackage python` to run python

+## Why add another Python dependency manager?
+`Pipenv` and `Poetry` both address this problem.
+Goal: Faster and less finicky.
+ Some reasons why this tool is different:

+- It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify files outside the project directory.

+- Its dependency resolution and locking is faster due to using a cached database of dependencies, vice downloading and checking each package, or relying on the incomplete data available on the `pypi warehouse`.

+- By not requiring Python to install or run, it remains intallation-agnostic and environment-agnostic.
+This is especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
+This avoids complications, especially for new users.
+It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` not being configured in the expected way.

+- If multiple Python installations are found, it allows the user to select the desired one to set up the environment with.
+This is a notable problem with `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.
+Where existing tools, including `Poetry` expect you to manage environments, this tools abstracts it away.

+- Multiple versions of a dependency can be installed, allowing resolution of conflicting sub-dependencies, and using the highest version allowed for each requirement.

+## Virtual environments are easy.
+What's the point of this?
+Hopefully we're not replacing [this](https://xkcd.com/1987/) with [this](https://xkcd.com/927/).

+Some people like the virtual-environment work-flow - it requires only tools that come with Python, and uses only few console commands to create, and activate and environments.
+However, it may be tedius depending on workflow:
+The few commands may be long depending on the path of virtual envs and projects, and it requires modifying the state of the terminal for each project, which you may find inelegant.

+If you're satisified with an existing flow, there may be no reason to change, but I think we can do better.
+This is especially relevant for new Python users who haven't groked venvs, or are unaware of the hazards of working with a system Python.

+`Pipenv` improves the workflow by automating environment use, and allowing reproducable dependency resolution. `Poetry` improves `Pipenv's` API, speed, and dependency resolution, as well as improving the packaging and distributing process by using a consolidating project config.
+This tool attempts to improve upon both in the areas listed in the section above.
+Its goal is to be as intuitive as possible.

+`Conda` addresses these problems elegantly, but maintains a separate repository of binaries from `PyPi`.
+If all packages you need are available on `Conda`, it may be the best solution.
+If not, it requires falling back to `Pip`, which means using two separate package managers, and eschewing the benefits of a modern workflow.

 ## Use
 - Create a `pyproject.toml` file in your project directory.
 If you can `init` or `new`, this will already exist.
 See